Create parallel approval workflows with Power Automate

 Insert a parallel branch approval action for the sales team

-- Select the down arrow that's located between the Get manager card and the Start an approval card.
+Select the down arrow that's located between the Get manager (v2) and the Start and wait for an approval cards.

-- Search for, select, and then configure a Start an approval action that sends the vacation request to the sales team.
-See the steps used to Add an approval action for immediate manager if you're not sure how to add the Start an approval action.
+Search for, select, and then configure a Start and wait for an approval action that sends the vacation request to the sales team.
+See the steps used to Add an approval action for immediate manager if you're not sure how to add the Start and wait for an approval action.

 Insert a parallel branch approval action for the human resources team